mp15/untangle/README.md

-fix_merge
+SAM Untangle
 =============

-fixes tid and mtid of files merged without reference to their @SQ order and presence
+Extracts files from a previously merged bam file.